-When Adam Sorenson, an English literature major at Mercy College, meets Evelyn Ann Thompson, an attractive graduate art student at the local museum where he works, his life takes an unexpected turn.
-Soon after they begin dating, Evelyn begins to prod Adam to make dramatic lifestyle changes for the sake of his physical appearance.
-Immediately, Evelyn's abrasive personality puts her at odds with Adam's former roommate and the roommate's fiancée, but schlubby and unlucky in love up to this point and flattered by the attention, Adam decides to do whatever it takes to keep Evelyn in his life.
+When Adam Sorenson (Rudd), an English literature major at Mercy College, meets Evelyn Ann Thompson (Weisz), an attractive graduate art student at the local museum where he works, his life takes an unexpected turn.
+Soon after they begin dating, Evelyn begins to prod the schlubby Adam to make dramatic lifestyle changes for the sake of his physical appearance.
+Immediately, Evelyn's abrasive personality puts her at odds with Adam's friend and former roommate Phillip (Weller) and Phillip's fiancée Jenny (Mol), but Adam, unlucky in love up to this point and flattered by the attention, decides to do whatever it takes to keep Evelyn in his life.

 This play/film provides examples of:

 - Artistic License – Education: Critics have noted that Evelyn would need the approval of her professor to do her art project, and since it involves blatantly manipulating and publicly humiliating another person, no professor would approve it, considering that doing so would surely mean they would lose their tenure and be fired if they did.

 - Artistic License – Law: Averted.
 Evelyn knows what she's doing is very illegal, which is why she makes it a point to not only cultivate blackmail against Adam but make it clear she will use it.

 - All for Nothing: Evelyn actually makes Adam worse.
 As listed below he becomes more aggressive, deceitful and selfish over the course of the film.
 While he is conventionally more attractive, he's become a worse person.
 Furthermore, as a result of Evelyn he going to have a VERY hard time trusting others again.